-The week is celebrated not just in the Indigenous communities but also in increasing numbers of government agencies, schools, local councils and workplaces.
+The week is celebrated not just in the First Nations communities but also in increasing numbers of government agencies, schools, local councils and workplaces.

 We strongly encourage that those events be staged in a COVIDSafe way to continue to protect the most susceptible in our communities.
 For the latest advice on COVID-19 in Australia, visit australia.gov.au

 Here are some ideas on how to celebrate NAIDOC Week:

 - Display the National NAIDOC Poster or other Indigenous posters around your classroom or workplace.

 - Start your own hall of fame featuring First Nations role models.

 - Listen to Indigenous musicians or watch a movie about Aboriginal and Torres Strait Islander history.